 True received a degree from University of Wisconsin in African Studies, and has studied at Studio Arte del Mosaico in Ravenna, Italy, Universite Chiek Anta Diop in Dakar, Senegal, Parsons School of Design and the Art Institute of Chicago.
+She pursued specialized training through an apprenticeships, most notably with Isaiah Zagar in Philadelphia in 1991.

 Laurel True- World Traveling Artist Tells Her Story